commonlyjs/commonly/README.md

 Sometimes mutation of data cannot be avoided and *that's completely fine*, but when it does, it should try to be as explicit about it as possible.
 **Spontaneous data mutation is unacceptable.**

-What often is overlooked in those libraries is the debugging experience, stacktraces in such happen to be just awful.
+Moreover, what often is overlooked in those libraries is the debugging experience, stacktraces in such happen to be just awful.

 In TypeScript projects, whenever you install a dependency there's always a need to match those to the correct type definitions.
 Unfortunately, often those type definitions are either missing, out of date or simply broken.

+What I wanted is to have an unopinionated solid general-purpose library without any gimmicks.
+A standard library that could be easily extended by its user.
+Here is [my take on the issue](https://imgs.xkcd.com/comics/standards.png), presenting Commonly.

 ##### My notes: